 Patients with severe periodontitis might not have enough jaw bone volume left to successfully house the implant.

 Several pre-existing medical conditions can also preclude you from getting implants.
-Your dentist in Tijuana will assess your situation personally and let you know whether you’re an eligible candidate for the procedure.
+Your dental implant in Tijuana expert or dentist will assess your situation personally and let you know whether you’re an eligible candidate for the procedure.